Young Leaders, CEOs, Trustees, Participation Leads and Campaigner leads

 Young Voices Heard offers a range of support services to both organisations and young people.
 Mentoring is one of those services, stand-alone or part of a broad range of support to your youth participation strategy.
 (We also audit, assess and develop strategies).

 What is YVH Mentoring?
-It is the provision of personal support, assistance and encouragement within the context of an agreed professional and structured relationship, with agreed goals, over a set piece of time.
+It is the provision of personal support, assistance and encouragement within the context of an agreed professional and structured relationship, with set goals over a period of time.
 A mentee can expect to be heard, access advice, be signposted information, and introduced to networks and other resources to take forward learning and personal development.
-YVH mentoring prioritises listening over coaching, but through sharing experiences of similar situations, aims to open up informed choices to the mentee.
-Sessions include reflection, goal setting and review of progress, and can be tailored to occur at times of transition, or before and after key events (e.g. a trustee board meeting).
-Sessions are confidential within safeguarding guidance, and either take place in a public place, or via social media, and can include an email support.
-Boundaries and expectations are customised and agreed at the start and records of mentor meeting are kept.
+YVH mentoring prioritises listening over coaching.
+Through sharing experiences and exploring options its aim is to make available informed choices to the mentee.
+Sessions include reflection, goal setting and a review of progress, and can be targeted to occur at times of transition or before and after key events (e.g. a trustee board meeting).
+Sessions are confidential within safeguarding guidance, and either take place in a public place, or via social media, with the option of email support.
+Boundaries and expectations are customised and agreed at the start, and records of mentor meeting are kept and shared.

 Who is Mentoring for?
-It can be ‘one-to-one’ or ‘group mentoring’ to either young people aged 18-25 who are: Trustees, CEOs, Campaigners, and/or organisation leads responsible for youth participation, consultation, or support – from CEO to Project Lead.
+One-to-one for young people aged 18-25 who are: Trustees, CEOs, Campaigners, and/or organisation leads responsible for youth participation, consultation, or support – from CEO to Project Lead.

 Who is this aimed at?
-Organisations willing but to empower meaningful youth participation and engagement; Young People who are learning about their role, and starting out and want more training and support; Organisation Leads/Specialists, Chairs and CEOs responsible to developing or implementation a youth participation strategy; in both civil society organisations, public, voluntary and commericial organisations too.
+Organisations willing to empower meaningful youth participation and engagement; Young People who are learning about their role, and starting out and wanting more training and support; organisation Leads/Specialists, Chairs and CEOs responsible to developing or implementation a youth participation strategy; in both civil society organisations, public, voluntary and commercial organisations.

 Cost – Organisations should contact YVH to discuss fees/contract.
-As YVH is also a social enterprise with a public purpose /benefit – a small number of pro bono/sponsored places are reserved for young people who are starting their own enterprise.
-YVH can also advice or undertake fundraising to support mentoring or your broader participation strategy.
+YVH is a social enterprise with a public purpose /benefit and can accommodate a small number of pro bono/sponsored mentoring places for young people who are starting their own enterprise.
+YVH can also advise or undertake fundraising to support your project as part of the service.

-Sponsors – We are looking for new sponsors and partners to help us deliver this service – especially for young trustees and start-ups – and would like to introduce a peer mentoring initiative in 2020.
-Please Contact:
+Sponsors – We are looking for new sponsors and partners to help us deliver these services to young people independent youth-led startups – especially mentoring for young trustees and start.
+Please Contact us for a discussion: